Artoria2e5/msys2.github.io/web/docs/environments.md

 `/mingw64/bin:/usr/bin` so you get all mingw64 based tools as well as all msys tools.

+You may use the `shell` tool to switch between environments in a shell.
+Run `shell --help` for how to use it.

 ## Overview

 || Name | Prefix | Toolchain | Architecture | C Library | C++ Library |